utkuufuk/entrello/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/utkuufuk/entrello)](https://goreportcard.com/report/github.com/utkuufuk/entrello)
 [![Coverage Status](https://coveralls.io/repos/github/utkuufuk/entrello/badge.svg)](https://coveralls.io/github/utkuufuk/entrello)

+Minimum Go version required: `1.18`

+## Usage
 - Polls compatible services and keeps your Trello cards synchronized with fresh data.
-- Listens for and filters each event from your Trello board and forwards it to the matching service.
+- Listens for events from your Trello board and forwards "archived card" events to the matching service, if any.
-- Can be run as a scheduled job, or an HTTP server:
+- Can be run as a scheduled job, or as an HTTP server:
     ```sh
-    # cron job
+    # 1. CRON JOB
     go run ./cmd/runner

-    # HTTP server
+    # 2. HTTP SERVER
-    PORT=<port> USERNAME=<user> PASSWORD=<password> go run ./cmd/server
+    go run ./cmd/server

-    # make a `POST` request to the HTTP server to trigger a poll
+    # make a `POST` request to the HTTP server to trigger polling
     curl -d @config.json <SERVER_URL> -H "Authorization: Basic <base64(<user>:<password>)>"
     ```

-## Example Use Case
+### Example Use Case
 Let's say you have an HTTP service that returns GitHub issues that are assigned to you upon a `GET` request.
 Then `entrello` can use it as a data source to keep your GitHub issues synchronized in your Trello board.

-Moreover, if you use `entrello` as a server (not as a runner), you can make your GitHub service listen to updates to the events from the Trello board about its own cards and react to them.
+Moreover, when you use `entrello` as a server, it can forward "archived card" events to your GitHub service.

-For instance, when a Trello card representing a GitHub issue has been archived, your GitHub service could auto-close that issue on GitHub.

-## Services
-Each service must
-- return a JSON array of Trello card objects upon a `GET` request.
-See `pkg/trello/trello.go` for reference
-- respond with a 200 status code upon a `POST` request containing information about Trello events on corresponding cards
+This means that whenever one of your "GitHub" cards is archived, your GitHub service can be notified and take an action of your choosing, e.g. it could close the corresponding GitHub issue.

-## Configuration
+## Runner Configuration
 Copy and rename `config.example.json` as `config.json` (default), then set your own values in `config.json`.

 You can also use a custom config file path using the `-c` flag: